Velocidex/velociraptor-docs/dev/image-guidelines.md

 We export our images to SVG format, and not PNG.

-When exporting images from Excalidraw we include "Background" which ensures that the background is not transparent (i.e. an opaque white background) plus a small margin around it.
+When exporting images from Excalidraw we include "Background" which ensures that the background is not transparent (i.e. an opaque white background) plus adds a small margin around it.

 For SVG exports the Scale setting is irrelevant to quality: the embedded screenshot will be base64-encoded at it's original size, even if you've scaled the screenshot on the Excalidraw canvas.
 The image dimensions are related to the vector layer and if this is resized by the web server then the embedded raster image will be scaled to match.

-You should resize the screenshot so that it's comfortable to work with on the canvas at 100% zoom.
+You should resize the screenshot so that it's comfortable to work with on the canvas at 100% zoom because this represents the view that the reader will see (without needing to zoom in).
 When exported at 1x scale the SVG will be sized at the dimensions of a bounding box around the elements on your canvas.
 The line thicknesses and font sizes are relative to your canvas.

 ![](image-guidelines/embedded-image-scaling.png)